Cephea cephea: Reproduction

 The reproduction cycle is similar to many other jellyfish.
 Adults release sperm or egg into the water; fertilized eggs form planula larvae.
 The planula then attaches itself to a rock or similar structure that allows it to grow into a polyp.
 Asexual reproduction then occurs meaning the polyp essentially clones itself and develop into another stage called the ephyra.
 The last process is the growth and development into an adult medusa jellyfish.
 Water temperature and food supply influence the efficiency of the asexual reproduction phase.

 Venom and human use

 Cephea cephea is known to be one of the most venomous jellyfish.
-Although they have large amounts of venom deadly to their prey, their stings and venom is not harmful to humans.
+Although they have large amounts of venom deadly to their prey, their stings and venom are not harmful to humans.
 They are actually known to be eaten by humans located mostly in Japan and China.
 The dish is a delicacy in the Japanese and Chinese cultures.
 This particular species of jellyfish is used also used for medicinal purposes for humans.